 Scalable GRID Architecture

-Any of the seven appliance models can be mixed and matched into a single GRID configuration of up to 320TB raw capacity and allowing full backups up to 130TB.
-These seven core ExaGrid disk-based backup appliances include GRID computing software which allows them to virtualize into one another when plugged into a switch.
+Any of the appliance models can be mixed and matched into a single GRID configuration of up to 480TB raw capacity and allowing full backups up to 210TB.
+These core ExaGrid disk-based backup appliances include GRID computing software which allows them to virtualize into one another when plugged into a switch.
 As a result, once virtualized, they appear as a single pool of long-term capacity.
 Capacity load balancing of all data across servers is automatic, and multiple GRID systems can be combined for additional capacity.
-Even though data is load-balanced, deduplication occurs across the systems so that data migration does not cause a loss of effectiveness in deduplication.
+Even though data is load balanced, deduplication occurs across the systems so that data migration does not cause a loss of effectiveness in deduplication.

 ExaGrid's unique approach to scalability provides the following benefits: